-Healthy Home offers Portland/Metro customers mold inspection and testing services to help a variety of customers.
+Healthy Home offers Oregon and SW Washington customers mold inspection and testing services to help a variety of customers.
 Mold inspection and testing services help homeowners determine if they have mold issues in their home.
 Inspection and testing can support landlords in maintaining a safe and clean rental property.
 Potential home buyers can use professional inspection services to determine if a property listing has a mold issue.
 Our technicians offer quick and cost-effective mold inspection and testing services.

-Please choose from one of the four services that we offer.
-Then fill out the online form and we’ll get back to you immediately to schedule your appointment.
+We’ve provided details on the four most common services that we offer.
 If you’re not sure what mold related service you need, please contact us.
 We’re happy to help make sure your ordering the right service for your situation.